 2. Nightmares Can Make Them Insomniacs

 The intensity or horror of their nightmares can render them sleepless.
 The effect of a traumatic event can leave a deep impact on the minds of the survivors.
 The trauma can haunt as nightmares in their sleep as well.
 And their nightmares can leave them with a fear of the trauma happening all over again.
 So, this can stop them from sleeping and can make them insomniac.
+And their inability to sleep will not make their lives any easier.
+So, be compassionate towards your loved ones and encourage them to sleep.

 3. Randomly Lashing Out